chuckreynolds/WPFBOGP/readme.txt

 Because we're getting more accurate titles you may see a change in how they're pulled.
 If you're using an SEO plugin it should now pull that title

 == Changelog ==
+= 2.0 =
+* Now works with ALL SEO plugins AND Frameworks like Genesis and Thesis.
+It now grabs the actual outputted <title> tag and <meta> description after all SEO plugins/themes/etc have done their job.
+* New Open Graph feature allow multiple images therefore we now add all those properly for selection (in Facebook, Google +, and even now Linkedin) if there are more than one in the post/page in addition to any featured image and the fallback image in settings (only if force fallback isn't selected).
+* Removed og:page_id - Facebook depreciated that 1 April 2012.
+* Adds filters to all outputted values.
+* Images in Galleries work too now as we apply filters to the_content() before pulling images.
+* Some house cleaning: old functions removed, code cleaned up, and better follows WordPress coding standards.
+* Modified plugin settings help links - facebook keeps changing things :/
+* Last but certainly not least...
+Improves performance == WIN

 = 1.6.1 =
-Bug fix with 1.6 initial release.
+* Bug fix with 1.6 initial release.
 Titles broke for some running 'naked sites' w/ no seo plugins.
 It worked on all testing sites but obviously I need to test a little more.
 Standby

 = 1.6 =
 * update help info and links as Facebook has changed a lot about their docs including image should be 200px square now